UNLV-CS472-672/2024-F-GROUP2-ScaryGame-1/README.md

 ## How to Play
 - Use (W A S D) to move and mouse to look around.
+- Hold Shift to sprint.
+- Press Space to jump.
 - Avoid the antagonist while navigating the map.
 - Interact with objects to unlock new areas and progress through the game.